LearnersGuild/learning-os/blueprint/less-foundational.md

 ## Separate support and evaluation

-## Individual and collective tensions
+## Sustain the tension between Individual freedom and collective responsibility
 There is a significant and difficult to measure value that comes from human connection and belonging.

   - Dignity is derived from human connection & belonging